 Set in an open-spaced barn-like setting, enjoy free-flowing conversation with other fun loving creative people.
 Whether you’ve been teaching collegian level art classes for decades or you just like to work with your hands making anything, you will enjoy the no-pressure environment at the Tin Can.

 Keelie obtained a business degree with a minor in psychology from Ashland University in 2003.
 She worked with the YMCA for over 11 years creating programs and working with children and the community.

 Although, she doesn’t have any formal art training she loves to create, learn and “try everything”.
 Her love of travel and exploring has helped with the vision of the TCC.
 When she is not at the TCC, she can be found on the family farm, in her workshop or hanging out with her kiddos.

-Mary has loved the arts her entire life and remembers sitting at the kitchen table as a young child drawing still-lifes for fun.
+Mary has loved the arts her entire life and remembers sitting at the kitchen table as a young child drawing still-lives for fun.
 She turned her passion into a career by earning her Bachelor of Education degree from The University of Toledo and is a licensed art teacher.
 Mary was the Creative Director at the Tin Can for 1 1/2 years before she decided to return home to be a stay-at-home mom to her two children, Vienna and Otto.
 Mary continues to stay involved at the TCC, teaching workshops and classes to children and adults.
-In the past, she has taught art in both public and private art teacher as well as Education Director at the Mansfield Art Center.
-At the TCC, Mary teaches Home School Art, Mommy and Me, Story Time Arts and Crafts among other classes and helps run the TCC alongside Owner, Keelie.
+In the past, she has taught art in both public and private schools and served as the Education Director at the Mansfield Art Center.

 Elizabeth Klingler-Lead 2D Instructor